 - Nutritional data is provided for guidance only and is not an exact calculation as ingredients vary.

-- Nutritional info does not include the vegan margarine used to grease the slow cooker.
+- Nutritional info does not include the margarine used to grease the slow cooker.

 - Leftover rice pudding can be cooled and stored in the fridge, in a covered container, for up to 3 days.
-Enjoy chilled or hot.
+Enjoy chilled or reheat.

 - To reheat place the rice pudding back into the slow cooker, and heat on high for 30 minutes or until reheated throughout.
-Otherwise if you have a non-stick saucepan reheat the pudding until piping hot.
-A little extra plant milk may be required to thin the pudding if it has become too thick.
+Otherwise gently reheat in a non-stick saucepan until the pudding is piping hot, stirring frequently.
+Rice pudding can also be reheated using a microwave.
+A little extra milk may be required to thin the pudding if it has become too thick.

 Gina